richban/opendata-stack-platform/docs/data_model.md

 ## Business Process and Grain

-**Business Process:** The passenger-transportation workflow for for-hire vehicles, from ride request or hail through drop-off and final payment, capturing operational and financial metrics at each step.
+**Business Process:** Taxi and for-hire vehicle trips from pickup to dropoff, including fare details.

 **Grain:** One row per individual trip (the lowest level of detail representing each ride).